 “These partnerships will be ones that position Jefferson College of Nursing faculty and students as key players in the design of bold and next-generation solutions to today’s healthcare challenges and the acceleration of their implementation in populations and areas of need,” Dr. Marino said.

 Her scholarly interests are in the utilization of team-based models of healthcare that directly impact policy and improve outcomes in multiple populations.
 An advocate for the essential role nurses play in leading multidisciplinary teams, she has developed and disseminated toolkits that validate the importance of nurse-led teams in improving healthcare outcomes for vulnerable individuals, families and populations across settings.
-Her work in development, implementation and evaluation of these multidisciplinary partnerships was nationally recognized by the American Association of Critical-Care Nurses’ Exemplary Academic-Practice Partnership Award in 2015.
+Her work in development, implementation and evaluation of these multidisciplinary partnerships was nationally recognized by the American Association of Colleges of Nursing’ Exemplary Academic-Practice Partnership Award in 2015.

 Her research portfolio focuses on determinants of health affecting community-dwelling elders.
 Dr. Marino serves as principal investigator on a Health Resources and Services Administration-funded grant that developed and implemented a novel, nurse-led, multidisciplinary team-based model that increases access to preventive healthcare for vulnerable populations.
 This front-line model has improved outcomes for more than 900 seniors and has educated more than 300 multidisciplinary faculty and students and has been internationally disseminated across disciplines.
 Additionally, she has collaborated with investigators from medicine/epidemiology, computer science and engineering to explore utilization of wearable sensors and digital biomarkers to improve select outcomes in community-dwelling elders.